tariniteam/NewsNotificationService/README.md

 5) Sending the Information
 6) Storing the information send for only 2 days

+### Errors Faced

+453 - You currently have Essential access which includes access to Twitter API v2 endpoints only.
+If you need access to this endpoint, you’ll need to apply for Elevated access via the Developer Portal.
+You can learn more here: https://developer.twitter.com/en/docs/twitter-api/getting-started/about-twitter-api#v2-access-leve

 ### Creation of Twitter Account

 1) Create Twitter Developer Account